Plabon-Dutta/Air-Presenter/README.md

-# Air-Presenter 🖐️ Hand Gesture-Controlled PowerPoint Presenter
+# Air-Presenter (🖐️Hand Gesture-Controlled PowerPoint Presenter)

 Control your Microsoft PowerPoint slides using hand gestures via webcam!
 This project uses computer vision and hand tracking to let you:
 - Navigate slides forward/backward